sohooo/droneops-sim/README.md

 The simulator includes an enemy detection subsystem used to test how drones react to hostile objects.

 - An **Enemy Simulation Engine** spawns a configurable number of enemies in the first configured zone and moves them each tick using a random walk.
 - Every drone checks for enemies within a configurable detection radius (default: 1&nbsp;km) each tick.
-The closer the enemy, the higher the confidence value reported.
+Confidence is influenced by distance as well as sensor noise, terrain occlusion and weather conditions.
 - Detection events are written to the table specified by `ENEMY_DETECTION_TABLE` when writing to GreptimeDB, or printed to STDOUT in print-only mode.

 See [docs/enemy-detection.md](docs/enemy-detection.md) for more details on the available settings and event format.